symfony2admingenerator/symfony2admingenerator.github.com/index.markdown

 The primary goal is to simply and rapidly build an entire admin site.
 But additionally this can:

 *	be used in a similar way to the Symfony Interactive generators to **kick start your own development**,
-*	refractor from this start and use the central yaml file to ensure that site components are consistent as you build out the development, and
+*	refactor from this start and use the central yaml file to ensure that site components are consistent as you build out the development, and
 *	be used as a simple way to "wire-frame" your application to show proof of concept functionality to other stake holders, and then used to firm up requirements.

 #### Developers new to Symfony who wish to have an easy start  ####